PC-98

 1996

-There’s no reason why Rude Breaker should be so obscure.
-It’s seldom mentioned on the Internet and even Wikipedia seems to be unaware of its existence.
+Rude Breaker is seldom mentioned on the Internet and even Wikipedia seems to be unaware of its existence.
+The reason for its obscurity is because it was released exclusively for a disk-based magazine from Compile known as Disc Station.
+This magazine often featured demos and previews, and there were also a handful of games that could only be found on Disc Station volumes.
 At the risk of sounding like a broken record, Compile pretty much dominated the world of vertically-scrolling shooters.
 Regardless of what system they were working on, they always seemed to push the hardware further than other developers could.
 Rude Breaker was no exception.
 The game moves fast, the scrolling is smooth, and there’s no slowdown even when the screen is filled with enemy ships.
 I’d be remiss not to mention that the game’s soundtrack is almost as intense as the action is.
-Like most Compile shooters, Rude Breaker gives players are a wide range of weapons to use and many opportunities to upgrade them.
+Like most Compile shooters, Rude Breaker gives players a wide range of weapons to use and many opportunities to upgrade them.
 Rude Breaker is a lot more accessible than most shooters because getting shot by an enemy doesn’t result in instant death.
 Instead, it simply causes the player to lose their sub-weapons.
 Unfortunately, this makes the game a little too easy.
-The game only has five stages and can be completed in a half hour with relative ease, but it’s always fun to jump into.
+There are only five stages and the game can be completed in a half hour with relative ease, but it’s always fun to jump into.

 7